teamatldocker/jira/README.md

     -e "JIRA_DATABASE_URL=mysql://jiradb@mysql/jiradb" \
     -e "JIRA_DB_PASSWORD=jellyfish"  \
     -p 80:8080 \
-    blacklabelops/jira
+    atldocker/jira
 ~~~~

 >  Start the Jira and link it to the mysql instance.

 ## SQL Server

-Starting with version 7.8.0 of JIRA, Atlassian no longer provides/uses the jTDS JDBC driver and instead bundles the Microsoft JDBC driver.
+Starting with version 7.8.0 of Jira, Atlassian no longer provides/uses the jTDS JDBC driver and instead bundles the Microsoft JDBC driver.
 This proves to be a bit of a headache because while the jTDS driver used the
-conventional JDBC URL scheme, Microsoft's driver uses a non-standard JDBC URL scheme that departs wildly from the usual (see [Issue #72](https://github.com/blacklabelops/jira/issues/72) for details).
+conventional JDBC URL scheme, Microsoft's driver uses a non-standard JDBC URL scheme that departs wildly from the usual (see [Issue #72](https://github.com/atldocker/jira/issues/72) for details).
 As a result of
 this deviation from the standard, users wishing to connect to a SQL Server database *MUST* encode their host/port/database information in the `JIRA_DATABASE_URL` and cannot leverage the individual
 `JIRA_DB_*` variables.
 Note that any additional driver properties needed can be appended in much the same was as `databaseName` is handled in the example below.